-Unfortunately this approach hides one nasty subtelty.
+Unfortunately this approach hides one nasty subtlety.

-Definition 7.7.
-Let R be a ring and let $a \in R$ be a non-zero element of R. We say that a is irreducible if whenever a = bc, then either b or c is a unit.
+Definition 6.8.
+Let R be a ring and let $a \in R$ be a non-zero element of R which is not invertible.
+We say that a is irreducible if whenever a = bc, then either b or c is invertible.

-Equivalently, a is irreducible if and only if whenever b divides a, then b is either a unit or an associate of a.
+Equivalently, a is irreducible if and only if whenever b divides a, then b is either invertible or an associate of a.
 Clearly every prime element a of an integral domain R is automatically irreducible.
-The subtelty that arises is that in an arbitrary integral domain there are irreducible elements that are not prime.
+The subtlety that arises is that in an arbitrary integral domain there are irreducible elements that are not prime.
 On the other hand, unless the ring is very pathological indeed, it is quite easy to prove that every non-zero element of a ring is a product of irreducibles, in fact using the method outlined above.
 The only issue is that the natural process outlined above terminates in a finite number of steps.